chef/chef-server/docs-chef-io/content/server/upgrades.md

 {{< note >}}

-Check [post upgrade steps](#post-upgrade-steps) if you are upgrading from version less than 14.8 to version greater than or equal to 14.8
+Check the [post upgrade steps](#post-upgrade-steps) if you are upgrading from a version before Chef Infra Server 14.8 to a version greater than or equal to 14.8.

 {{</note >}}